38 learners taking this course

-In this course, you will find out how STEM can be used to save real-world problems, including those relating to sustainable development.
+In this course, you will find out how STEM can be used to solve real-world problems, including those relating to sustainable development.

 This course will help you understand how STEM education can be used to address the intended outcomes of the United Nations Sustainable Development Goals.
 You’ll learn: